Jesse Winker Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The 8.4 strikeouts per nine innings compiled by the Cubs pitching staff ranks 21st in the league.
+- The 8.3 strikeouts per nine innings compiled by the Cubs pitching staff ranks 22nd in MLB.

-- The Cubs have the 11th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Cubs have a 4.00 team ERA that ranks 11th across all league pitching staffs.

-- Cubs pitchers combine to allow the first-fewest home runs in baseball (80 total, one per game).
+- The Cubs give up the first-fewest home runs in baseball (81 total, one per game).

-- Hendricks makes the start for the Cubs, his eighth of the season.
-He is 3-3 with a 3.02 ERA and 22 strikeouts in 41 2/3 innings pitched.
+- Stroman will try for his 10th victory when he gets the start for the Cubs, his 19th of the season.
+He is 9-6 with a 2.76 ERA and 92 strikeouts in 107 2/3 innings pitched.

-- The right-hander last appeared on Friday against the Philadelphia Phillies, when he threw seven innings, allowing three earned runs while giving up six hits.
+- His most recent appearance came on Saturday against the Cleveland Guardians, when the righty threw 5 2/3 innings, surrendering five earned runs while allowing five hits.

-- In seven games this season, the 33-year-old has put up a 3.02 ERA and 4.8 strikeouts per nine innings, while giving up a batting average of .208 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.